Monday A: Teaching with Societally-relevant Curriculum

 Eric Pyle, James Madison University

-Melanie Will Cole, Central New Mexico Community College
+Melanie Will-Cole, Central New Mexico Community College (CNM)

 PaleoCon: An authentic undergraduate research experience exploring climate change and human-driven extinctions in a large gen-ed geoscience course